rwieruch/blog_robinwieruch_content/blog/react-router/index.md

 };
 ```

 Next, we are going to declare the missing User component which gets nested via the Outlet in the Users component whenever a user's identifier matches in the URL.
-Hence we can also use React Router's `useParams` Hook to get the respective `userId` (which equals `:userId` in `path`) from the URL:
+Therefore we can use React Router's `useParams` Hook to get the respective `userId` (which equals `:userId`) from the URL:

 ```javascript{3,8-18}
 import {